-Time :30 p.m.
-Central Daylight Time on Wednesday, September 6, 2023 Place ktronics, Inc. (the "Company") 1 Daktronics Drive ookings, South Dakota 57006 Items of Business1.To elect two Directors to serve for a three-year term that expires on the date of the Annual Meeting of Shareholder 2026 or until his or her successor is duly elected and qualified and to elect one Director to serve for a two-year term expires on the date of the Annual Meeting of Shareholders in 2025 or until his successor is duly elected and qualified.2.To approve, on an advisory (non-binding) basis, the Company's compensation of its named executive officers.3.To ratify the appointment of Deloitte & Touche, LLP as the Company's independent registered public accounting firm the Company for fiscal 2024; and4.To ratify, on an advisory (non-binding) basis, amendments to the Company's bylaws.
-Record Date You are entitled to notice of and to vote at the Annual Meeting if you were a shareholder of record at the close of business on July 6, 2023.
-Annual Meeting All shareholders are invited to attend the Annual Meeting in person with proof of ownership, such as your last broker or EQ Shareholder Services statement.
-Voting by Proxy Even if you plan to attend the Annual Meeting, please submit a proxy as soon as possible so that your shares can be voted at the Annual Meeting in accordance with your instructions.
-Shareholders may vote their shares: over the Internet; by written ballot at the Annual Meeting; by telephone; or by mail.
+Time 4:30 p.m.
+Central Daylight Time on Wednesday, September 6, 2023 Place Daktronics, Inc. (the "Company") 201 Daktronics Drive Brookings, South Dakota 57006 Items of Business Items of Business 1.
+To elect two Directors to serve for a three-year term that expires on the date of the Annual M Shareholders in 2026 or until his or her successor is duly elected and qualified and to elect one I serve for a two-year term that expires on the date of the Annual Meeting of Shareholders in 202 his successor is duly elected and qualified.
+2. To approve, on an advisory (non-binding) basis, the Company's compensation of its named execu officers.
+To ratify the appointment of Deloitte & Touche, LLP as the Company's independent registered pu accounting firm for the Company for fiscal 2024; and 4.
+Record Date are entitled to notice of and to vote at the Annual Meeting if you were a shareholder of record at the close of ess on July 6, 2023.
+Annual Meeting Meeting All shareholders are invited to attend the Annual Meeting in person with proof of ownership, such as your last broker or EQ Shareholder Services statement.
+Voting by Proxy Proxy Even if you plan to attend the Annual Meeting, please submit a proxy as soon as possible so that your shares be voted at the Annual Meeting in accordance with your instructions.
+Shareholders may vote their shares: 1. over the Internet; 2. by written ballot at the Annual Meeting; 3. by telephone; or 4. by mail.